A Personal Take on the LG G Watch

 My Choice: The LG G Watch

 Enter the LG G Watch.
-I bought a refurbished unit since the brand new at that time was quite expensive for my budget.
+I bought a refurbished unit since the brand-new one at that time was quite expensive for my budget.
 I got mine for only $100 from a former student who did not like it anymore.
 He said that he had used the unit for more than a year.
-I checked the prices of such item in second hand selling sites and the price was pretty reasonable so I took it and began happily using the LG G Watch.
+I checked the prices of such items on second-hand selling sites and the price was pretty reasonable so I took it and began happily using the LG G Watch.

 The Key Features

-The LG G Watch has a 1.3 inch full circle face.
-It is powered by a 1.2 Ghz processor with Qualcomm Snapdragon as its OS, and a 4 Gb memory with a heart rate sensor.
-It is water and dust resistant but I would advice to avoid prolonged splashes of water especially because the strap is leather, and you surely do not want something stinky and itchy later on your wrist when the moist evaporates.
-It has no camera, no sim card slot, cannot use it for swimming, and has a leather strap (two of them from the box along with two magnetic charging docks).
+The LG G Watch has a 1.3-inch full-circle face.
+It is powered by a 1.2 GHz processor with Qualcomm Snapdragon as its OS, and 4 Gb memory with a heart rate sensor.
+It is water and dust-resistant but I would advise avoiding prolonged splashes of water especially because the strap is leather, and you surely do not want something stinky and itchy later on your wrist when the moisture evaporates.
+It has no camera, no sim card slot, cannot use for swimming, and has a leather strap (two of them from the box along with two magnetic charging docks).
 However, for $ 100, I sure bet that it is still a good buy.
-Although it had already been used for more than a year and was shelved from almost six months, the battery life was decent.
-It was after more than a year of use when I began noticing that the 16 hour life span became 12, 10, 8, and so on till it just one day died on me.
+Although it had already been used for more than a year and was shelved for almost six months, the battery life was decent.
+It was after more than a year of use that I began noticing that the 16-hour life span became 12, 10, 8, and so on till it, just one day died on me.

 Resurrecting the Old and Most Loved Smart Watch

 As a university professor, I have met countless students and a few of them are South Koreans.
 I contacted one of such students and asked her if she can buy me a replacement battery.
 She agreed and after two weeks, the battery arrived.
-I went to the malls to find a watch repair shop which can remove the old and replace the battery with a new one.
-It took me almost a day and almost out of desperation to finally convince someone to open my smartwatch and have the battery replaced.
+I went to the malls to find a watch repair shop that can remove the old one and replace the battery with a new one.
+It took me almost a day and almost out of desperation to finally convince someone to open my smart watch and have the battery replaced.
 You see, in YouTube videos where they can easily purchase the battery along with the kit to be used for opening watches, it is easy as pie.
 Well, not here in Angeles City in the Philippines.
 After visiting all available watch repair shops, no one wanted to open my smartwatch because they say that they are unfamiliar with smartwatches.
 I went to computer shops and cellphone stores, even legitimate watch stalls inside malls, but to no avail.
-If I go to a computer shop, they will tell me to go to cellphone or watch stores.
+If I go to a computer shop, they will tell me to go to a cell phone or watch store.
 When I go over to these stores, they tell me to go to the computer repair shops.
 I have called LG Philippines and they said that they only accept appliances, not smartwatches.
-After almost going through the roof of frustration, I went to a cellphone repair shop which I had earlier visited.
-I asked the repair man if he can assist me while I open my smartwatch using his tools and I will pay for his labor.
+After almost going through the roof of frustration, I went to a cellphone repair shop that I had earlier visited.
+I asked the repairman if he can assist me while I open my smartwatch using his tools and I will pay for his labor.
 He agreed and so we worked on it.
 In less than 10 minutes, my LG G Watch is again on my left wrist, however, the challenge I had to go through just to resurrect it was something I would want people to know.
-I never thought it would be this much and every time I look at my watch, most of the challenges are flashing back to which I am grateful for.
+I never thought it would be this much and every time I look at my watch, most of the challenges are flashing back for which I am grateful.
 I did learn much from those experiences.